dis-unige/scoap3/README.md

 4. An allocation key is calculated by dividing the share of each institution by the total sum of the shares.

 ## Data Source
-The publications metadata is imported using the [SCOAP3 repository API](https://github.com/SCOAP3/scoap3-next/wiki/API-documentation): https://repo.scoap3.org/api/records/?q=country:switzerland&year=2022--2023
+The publications metadata is imported using the [SCOAP3 repository API](https://github.com/SCOAP3/scoap3-next/wiki/API-documentation), with the URL: https://repo.scoap3.org/api/records/?q=country:switzerland&year=2022--2023

 Then we export the metadata into 3 files on the "source" folder:
 * Publications -> file "publications_2022_2023.tsv" with columns id (publication id), source (publisher), title
 * Authors -> file "auteurs_2022_2023.tsv" with columns id (publication id), full_name, given_names, raw_name, surname, ordre (author position)